TwilCynder/startgg-api-programs/README.md

 - `uniqueEntrants.js` : Computes a list of unique users who entered a set of events
 - `eventsGames.js` : Checks how many games and sets were played at a set of events
 - `eventsCharacters.js` : Computes statistics about characters picked at set of events

+### Event slug lists (SLL format)
+Files read as event slug lists (passed to some scripts using the -E/--events-file option) will be read according to the SLL format :
+- One slug per line
+- If a slug contains the character "%", and is followed by two integers, it will be *expanded* by replacing the "%" with all integers between the two specified (inclusive on both sides)